suriyadeepan/suriyadeepan.github.io/_posts/2017-01-17-mle-linear.markdown

 ![](/img/mle/bivariate3d.png)

 The 2D gaussian distribution or bivariate distribution, consists of 2 random variables x1 and x2.
 It can have many different shapes.
-The shape depends on the correlation between the random variables x1 and x2.
+The shape depends on the covariance matrix, $\Sigma$.
+Notice the variation in the shape of the gaussian with $\Sigma$, in the figure below.
+The mean of x1 and x2 ($\mu_1$ and $\mu_2$) determine the center of the gaussian, while $\Sigma$ determines the shape.

 ![](/img/mle/bivariate-shapes.png)